Call4Cloud | MMP-C | Autopilot | Device Preparation

 The Chronicles of MAM

-This blog will be about the Managed and Unmanaged App Protection Policies and how you could make sure it also works like it should on IOS devices.
+This blog will be about the Managed and Unmanaged App Protection Policies and how you can ensure that they work properly on iOS devices.

 1. Introduction

-When we want to protect the company data we have got multiple options to choose from.
+When we want to protect the company data, we have multiple options.

 Are you going to require compliant mobile IOS/Android devices, so each device needs to be enrolled (MDM)?
 Or do you have a lot of front-line workers and you only want the apps to be secured with an App Protection policy (MAM)?
 Or maybe a combination?

 In this example, we did both.
-We wanted to make sure users who had a Microsoft 365 Business Premium license needed to have their mobile devices managed/enrolled and all the other users could access Office365 without their devices needing to be enrolled.
+We wanted to ensure users with a Microsoft 365 Business Premium license needed to have their mobile devices managed/enrolled and all the other users could access Office365 without their devices needing to be enrolled.
 Of course, we will need to apply App Protection for each option.

 You have to choose which of the options is the best to protect the company data.
 Managed devices need to get the Managed devices App Protection policy and the unmanaged devices need to get their unmanaged devices App Protection Policy.

-I have to add, we do loosen the screws a bit on the Managed App Protection policies because we do have more power over that device!
+I need to mention the fact that we do loosen the screws a bit on the Managed App Protection policies because we do have more power over that device!

 2. Conditional Access Rule

-So let’s begin with locking down the environment with some Firewall Conditional Access rules.
-Assuming you already have blocked legacy authentication, we are going to create 2 additional conditional access rules.
+So, let’s begin by locking down the environment with some Firewall Conditional Access rules.
+Assuming you already have blocked legacy authentication, we will create 2 additional conditional access rules.

 *The first CA rule will require ms365Business licensed users to have IOS/Android compliant devices.